WPChill/strong-testimonials/readme.txt

  count="3" class="three-across"]
 `

-Learning a new plugin, especially one that makes heavy use of shortcodes and attributes, can seem like learning Klingon.
+Learning a new plugin, especially one that makes heavy use of shortcodes and attributes, can seem like learning [Klingon](http://en.wikipedia.org/wiki/Klingon_language).
 If you have any trouble, take it one bite at a time with the [demo site](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/full-attribute-list/) as your guide.
 By all means, use the support forum for help or contact me directly.
 You will be fluent soon!

 = Translations =

-The plugin includes a POT file and Hebrew, Russian, Spanish and Swedish translations.
+The plugin includes a POT file and French, Hebrew, Russian, Spanish and Swedish translations.
 It is currently undergoing testing by the generous folks at WPML who will recommend how to make it WPML-compatible.

 = Support =